artech-hub/avtech/EMAIL_SETUP_GUIDE.md

 - Loading states
 - Success/error messages
 - Email formatting
-- All form data will be sent to: `artech.info7238@gmail.com`
+- All form data will be sent to: `arvind.verma@avtechcompany.in`

 ## Setup Options